-The larvae feeding which leads to fungal infection.
+The larvae feeding leads to seed damage and fungal infection.

 The "Boll Weevil of Sunflowers"-Sunflower Moth

 Too many growers "never knew" about this insect before growing, or if they did they sprayed too late-It will lead to major crop damage if not controlled.